-My 5 year old breaks up from school today and I have nothing planned for the 6 weeks yet.
+Whilst we do have plans to go camping at the Northumberland coast this summer, apart from that, I have little planned for the 6 week summer holidays yet.
 Eeek!
 I’m starting to panic a little!
 What I want to do is write a load of things we can do on to pieces of paper and put them in to jars – a jar for activities we can do when Papa Ginge is off work (we are a one car family), a jar of local activities that we can do when its just me, and a bad weather/day at home jar.
 Then I’ll let the kids pick something out the jar on the appropriate day.
 Now I just have to find all the things to put on the paper.
-I’m fortunate that as a blogger that I’m friends with most our local top family bloggers.
-Naturally, I turned to them for advice on the best places to visit with children in the North East at summer.
+I’m fortunate that as a blogger that I’m friends with most our local top family bloggers in the North East.
+Naturally, I turned to them for advice on the best family days out in North East England to visit with children during the summer.
 Here are their top recommendations.

 Caroline from Sprog on the Tyne says:

 ‘We will be maxing our National Trust cards.
-Gibside is in our doorstep so we call in often.
-Its a great place to visit if you’ve got kids with a range of ages as the little ones love the huge play park and the older ones can test their balance on the low ropes course.
+Gibside is on our doorstep so we call in often.
+It’s a great place to visit if you’ve got kids with a range of ages as the little ones love the huge play park and the older ones can test their balance on the low ropes course.
 They all love playing ball games in the fields.

 We also call to Wallington regularly as we love the train play area.